 Returning to serve under Captain the Hon.
-Richard Howe in the Channel, he was involved in the combined operation that attacked Cherbourg in August 1758, but was wounded and taken prisoner alongside Captain John Elphinstone whilst directing the troops in their disastrous re-embarkation at St. Cast, where over seven hundred casualties were incurred and another seven hundred men taken prisoner.
+Richard Howe in the Channel, he was involved in the combined operation that attacked Cherbourg in August 1758, but was wounded and taken prisoner alongside Captain John Elphinstone whilst directing the troops in their disastrous re-embarkation at St. Cast, where over eleven hundred casualties were incurred and another seven hundred men taken prisoner.
 Rowley was quickly exchanged and returned to the Montagu, and on 20 November 1759 his ship fought as the sixth in line at the Battle of Quiberon Bay.

 He next went out to the Leeward Islands serving under Commodore Sir James Douglas in the following year, and after returning home he joined the Superb 74 which had been commissioned in November 1760, and in which he was employed in the expedition against Belleisle during June 1761.
 In 1762 he was awarded by the East India Company and the City of London for successfully driving off a French squadron commanded by Commodore Ternay d?Alsac whilst escorting their trade in June.
 He later sailed to North America in 1762 and was paid off in March 1763.